 No. You need to get signed releases from everyone who appears on camera.

 15. Do I have to submit all the clearances and releases with my entry?

 No, but we may ask for those documents at any time.
 You must have:

 signed releases from all people appearing in your doc;

 parental or guardian permission for minors to appear in your doc; and copyright clearance for any music, photographs, or footage you didn’t create.

 The only clearance that must be included in your entry is permission from your parent or guardian if you are under 18.

-14. I received money to make this doc or entered it in another competition.
+16. I received money to make this doc or it won a prize in another public competition.
 Can I still enter?